Ienxternal/regextutorial/regextutorial.md

     Conclusion: Harnessing Regex Mastery
         A summary of the covered concepts and techniques.

-For more in-depth information and practical examples, consider visiting this link.
+For more in-depth information and practical examples, consider visiting this link https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions .
 Regular expressions are a powerful tool for text manipulation and validation, widely used in programming and data processing tasks.